 Beyond clearly not having adequate access to emergency information about the fires, the low-wage employees were concerned that they would be missing out on the opportunity to work.
 Some of them were intent on working, even with the knowledge that the neighborhood had been evacuated.
 A local police officer told Mejia that he had tried to convince some of them that they needed to leave the area, a direction that a few had resisted.
 “I saw their determination to finish the job,” he explained.
 The wildfires are forcing many of these employees to choose between making the money they need to survive and their own health and safety.

-Aside from putting themselves within the reach of the fires themselves, people who suffer from lung conditions like asthma or COPD can experiencefrom even limited exposure to smoke — and it’s not a stretch to recognize that this directly impacts the type of workers who were interviewed for the piece in the Times.
-The Latino community is already to have untreated respiratory conditions that make them vulnerable to fine particulate matter; housekeepers and landscapers face an even greater health risk. from 2018 found that housekeepers who used common cleaning products over a 20-year period had lungs as bad as someone who smokes a pack of cigarettes a day.
-Fair Warningpublished a report a few years ago highlighting the fact that a landscaper operating a leaf blower can be exposed to more fine particulate matter than if they had been breathing in dirty air at a busy, rush-hour intersection.For Image credit or remove please email for immediate removal - firstname.lastname@example.org
+Aside from putting themselves within the reach of the fires themselves, people who suffer from lung conditions like asthma or COPD can experience serious health complications from even limited exposure to smoke — and it’s not a stretch to recognize that this directly impacts the type of workers who were interviewed for the piece in the Times.
+The Latino community is already more likely to have untreated respiratory conditions that make them vulnerable to fine particulate matter; housekeepers and landscapers face an even greater health risk.
+One report from 2018 found that housekeepers who used common cleaning products over a 20-year period had lungs as bad as someone who smokes a pack of cigarettes a day.
+Fair Warningpublished a report a few years ago highlighting the fact that a landscaper operating a leaf blower can be exposed to 40 to 50 times more fine particulate matter than if they had been breathing in dirty air at a busy, rush-hour intersection.For Image credit or remove please email for immediate removal - firstname.lastname@example.org